tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 [22] What is the Raiden Network?, https://raiden.network/101.html, Date accessed: 2018-06-15.

 [23] What are Masternodes?
-An Introduction and Guide, https://coincentral.com/what-are-masternodes-an-introduction-and-guide/, 2018-06-15.
+An Introduction and Guide, https://coincentral.com/what-are-masternodes-an-introduction-and-guide/, Date accessed: 2018-06-15.

+[24] State Channels in disguise?, https://funfair.io/state-channels-in-disguise, Date accessed: 2018-06-15.